CLCulture/CL-Website/README.md

 # CL-Website
-Official repository for Closet Lolis Discord
+Official repository for Closet Lolis Website

 ## How to rewrite for IIS